DemetrianTitus/Machine-Vision---YOLOv8/README.md

 # Object Detection in Cluttered Environments - Machine Vision

 ## Overview
-This project provides a comprehensive guide on ***object detection in cluttered environments*** using *YOLOv8*.
+This project provides a `comprehensive guide` on `object detection in cluttered environments` using `YOLOv8`.
 It demonstrates how to identify and classify objects in both still images and video streams.
 The techniques outlined can be applied to various fields, including surveillance, traffic monitoring, and other applications requiring object detection.

+---

 ### Purpose
-This project primarily demonstrates the capabilities of object detection in cluttered environments using YOLOv8.
-It serves as a comprehensive guide to correctly setting up data, training the model, and testing on images and videos.
+This project primarily ***demonstrates the capabilities of object detection in cluttered environments using YOLOv8***.
+It serves as a comprehensive guide to `correctly setting up data`, `training the model`, and `testing on images and videos`.
 The aim is to provide a clear and practical guide for implementing object detection in various real-world scenarios.

 ## Features
-- **Real-Time Object Detection:** Detection and classification of objects in scenes with high accuracy using YOLOv8.
+- **`Real-Time Object Detection:`** Detection and classification of objects in scenes with high accuracy using YOLOv8.

-- **Multi-Class Support:** Identifies a variety of objects, including cars, trucks, people, and more, based on your custom classes.
+- **`Multi-Class Support:`** Identifies a variety of objects, including cars, trucks, people, and more, based on your custom classes.

-- **Bounding Box Visualization:** Draws bounding boxes around detected objects with labels and confidence scores.
+- **`Bounding Box Visualization:`** Draws bounding boxes around detected objects with labels and confidence scores.

-- **Configurable Detection Threshold:** Allows you to set a confidence threshold to filter out less certain detections.
+- **`Configurable Detection Threshold:`** Allows you to set a confidence threshold to filter out less certain detections.

-- **GPU Acceleration:** Utilizes NVIDIA GPU acceleration for faster inference and processing times (if available).
+- **`GPU Acceleration:`** Utilizes NVIDIA GPU acceleration for faster inference and processing times (if available).

-- **Patch Analysis:** Provides detailed patch analysis for images using SAHI, improving detection quality on large-scale and complex scenes.
+- **`Patch Analysis:`** Provides detailed patch analysis for images using SAHI, improving detection quality on large-scale and complex scenes.

 ## Instalation

 ### Prerequisites
 Ensure you have the following installed:
 - **Python 3.9.13**: [Download Python](https://www.python.org/downloads/)

+---

 ### Installation Steps
 1. **Clone the Repository:**